 10–12 years: 85 mg/day

 It is well documented that caffeine can raise blood pressure for 3–4 hours (though this effect normally decreases with regular intake).
-Fortunately, in healthy adults, caffeine intakes of up to 400 mg/day have not been linked to increases in cardiovascular risk.
-But in people with high blood pressure or pre-existing cardiac conditions (in other words, in people for whom stimulants in general are contraindicated), the long-term effects of regular caffeine intake are less certain.
+Fortunately, in healthy adults, caffeine intakes of up to 400 mg/day have not been linked to increases in cardiovascular disease risk.
+But in people with high blood pressure or pre-existing heart conditions (in other words, in people for whom stimulants in general are contraindicated), the long-term effects of regular caffeine intake are less certain.
 Moderate intakes may be OK, but this should be assessed on a case-by-case basis in consultation with a healthcare provider.

 The cardiovascular risk of healthy adults doesn’t seem to increase with caffeine intakes of up to 400 mg/day, but in people with high blood pressure or cardiac health concerns, the long-term implications of regular caffeine intake are less clear — low to moderate intakes could be safe, but consult your healthcare provider first.

-Powdered caffeine is another story.
+Concentrated forms of caffeine, such as pills, liquids, or powder, are another story.
 The FDA warns that “one teaspoon of pure powdered caffeine is equivalent to the amount of caffeine in about 28 cups of regular coffee”.
 It is much easier to accidentally overdose on powdered caffeine than on caffeinated beverages.

 While poisonings or deaths caused by caffeine are rare, they do happen.
 Even specialists can make mistakes, as was seen in a Northumbria University trial that accidentally gave two students 30 g of powdered caffeine (equivalent to about 300 cups of coffee), when they should have received 0.3 g (300 mg).
 Both students survived, but they were hospitalized for some time.